 Any objections must be served and filed within fourteen (14) days after a copy of the proposed findings and recommendations is served on the party wishing to object, pursuant to Fed.
 R. Civ.
 P. 72(b).
-When the proceedings before the Magistrate Judge have been electronically recorded, transcription of the record shall not be necessary unless otherwise directed by the Court.
+When the proceedings before the Magistrate Judgemagistrate judge have been electronically recorded, transcription of the record shall not be necessary unless otherwise directed by the Court.

-The District Judge shall make a de novo determination as to those portions of the proposed findings and recommendations to which specific objections are made.

-The District Judge may accept, reject, or modify the recommended decision, may receive further evidence, or may recommit the matter to the Magistrate Judge with instructions.
+The District Judgedistrict judge shall make a de novo determination as to those portions of the proposed findings and recommendations to which specific objections are made.
+The District Judgedistrict judge may accept, reject, or modify the recommended decision, may receive further evidence, or may recommit the matter to the Magistrate Judgemagistrate judge with instructions.

-c.
-Designation as Special Master
+c) Designation as Special Master

-A District Judge may designate a Magistrate Judge to serve as a special master pursuant to and in accordance with Fed.
+A District Judgedistrict judge may designate a Magistrate Judgemagistrate judge to serve as a special master pursuant to and in accordance with Fed.
 R. Civ.
 P. 53.
 With consent of the parties, such designation may be made without regard to the limitations of Fed.
 R. Civ.
 P. 53(b).
-Appeals from the decision of a Magistrate Judge designated as a special master pursuant to this Rule shall be taken in accordance with Fed.
+Appeals from the decision of a Magistrate Judgemagistrate judge designated as a special master pursuant to this Rule shall be taken in accordance with Fed.
 R. Civ.
 P. 53(e).